fossas/fossa-cli/docs/references/files/fossa-yml.md

 If you choose to associate a project with a release group, you **must** supply both name and release.

 #### `project.labels:`
 The `labels` field allows you to add labels to projects so that you can classify certain projects how you would like.
-This adds a more flexible way to query for projects as opposed to assigning a project to a team.
+This adds a more flexible way to query for projects in the FOSSA UI as opposed to assigning a project to a team.

 Up to 5 labels are allowed to be associated with a project at a time.
+Labels will be applied in order up to the limit of 5 labels and then ignored.

 ### `revision:`
 The revision fields are used to help FOSSA differentiate between one upload for a project and another, just as GitHub uses commit hashes and branch names.